replikativ/datahike/README.md

 ## Roadmap

 ### 0.2.0
 - cleanup interface to hitchhiker-tree
+- provide support for other index structures
+- basic schema integration

+### 0.3.0
+- temporal index
+- clojure.spec for api functions
+- conceptualize schema upgrades

+### 0.4.0
+- remote http support
+- access control

+### 0.5.0
 - optionally use core.async to handle storage IO
 - ClojureScript support both in the browser and on node
-- conceptualize schema upgrades
 - fast redis backend support
-- explore support for other index structures, e.g. FoundationDB

-### 0.3.0
+### 0.5.0
 - support GC or eager deletion of fragments
 - use hitchhiker-tree synchronization for replication
 - run comprehensive query suite and compare to datascript and Datomic